imhojang/crepe/content/blog/my-eleventh-post/lecture-review-wk3.md

 ---
 title: '[Learning JS] Debugging with developer tools'
 date: '2019-05-29 16:04:14'
-description: 'intro to set of tools for debugging in developer tools window'
+description: 'introduction to set of tools for debugging in developer tools window'
 ---
 ---
 ### Network